77-901/Customer-Churn-Analysis/README.md

-# Customer-Churn-Analysis
+# Customer Churn Analysis Project

+## Overview
-Overview: This project analyzes customer churn in a telecommunications company.
+This project focuses on analyzing customer churn in a telecommunications company.
 Churn, in this context, refers to the rate at which customers leave or stop using a service over a given time period.
 Understanding churn is crucial for businesses as it helps them identify factors that contribute to customer attrition and develop strategies to retain them.

+## Dataset
-Dataset: The dataset used for this analysis contains information about various customers, including their demographic details, services subscribed, contract details, and churn status.
+The dataset used for this analysis contains information about various customers, including their demographic details, services subscribed, contract details, and churn status.

+### Attributes
+- customerID
+- gender
+- SeniorCitizen
+- Partner
+- Dependents
+- tenure
+- PhoneService
+- MultipleLines
-Attributes: customerID, gender, SeniorCitizen, Partner, Dependents, tenure, PhoneService, MultipleLines, InternetService ... (and more)
+- InternetService ... (and more)
- Total Records: 7043
+### Total Records: 7043

+## Project Structure
-Project Structure The project is organized as follows:
+The project is organized as follows:

-Data Exploration and Preprocessing:
+### Data Exploration and Preprocessing
 Python code for loading, exploring, and preparing the dataset.
-Extracting relevant information, handling missing values, and converting data types.
+This includes extracting relevant information, handling missing values, and converting data types.

- Data Visualization:
+### Data Visualization
 Visualizations depicting distribution and relationships among various attributes.

-Analysis:
+### Analysis
 Exploratory Data Analysis (EDA) providing insights into customer churn behavior.

-Machine Learning Models:
+### Machine Learning Models
+- Logistic Regression
+- Decision Tree
+- Random Forest
-Logistic Regression, Decision Tree, Random Forest, Linear Regression
+- Linear Regression

- Results and Discussion:
+### Results and Discussion
 Evaluation metrics for each model.
 Recommendations based on the analysis.

+### Code
-Code: The code is written in Python and utilizes libraries such as pandas, numpy, matplotlib, seaborn, and scikit-learn for data manipulation, visualization, and model building.
+The code is written in Python and utilizes libraries such as pandas, numpy, matplotlib, seaborn, and scikit-learn for data manipulation, visualization, and model building.

+## Conclusion
-Conclusion: This project provides valuable insights into customer churn behavior and presents machine learning models to predict and mitigate it.
+This project provides valuable insights into customer churn behavior and presents machine learning models to predict and mitigate it.
 The analysis can be used to formulate targeted marketing strategies and improve customer retention efforts.

+---

+### Getting Started

+To run the project locally, follow these steps:

+1. **Clone the repository**: `git clone https://github.com/yourusername/customer-churn-project.git`
+2. **Install Dependencies**: Navigate to the project directory and run `pip install -r requirements.txt`.
+3. **Open Jupyter Notebook**: Launch Jupyter Notebook and open `notebooks/analysis.ipynb`.